 Prasop Riengngern, the Deputy Permanent Secretary of the Ministry of Culture, also praised Lisa and the designer Polpat Asavaprapha for promoting Thai culture through fashion, as it helped Thai costumes to gain more recognition on the international stage.
 (Source, Source)

-Check out “20 Most Beautiful Thailand Women” to learn more about Lisa, and the other hottest Thai women in Showbiz.
+Check out “20 Most Beautiful Thai Women” to learn more about Lisa and the other hottest Thai women in Showbiz.

 Where To Find Thai Traditional Outfits?

 Address: Na Phra Lan Rd, Phra Borom Maha Ratchawang, Phra Nakhon, Bangkok 10200, Thailand (inside the Royal Palace compound)

 Contact Number : +66 2 225 9430 Opening Hours: 9:00 AM to 4:30 PM

 There is no better way to experience and witness various Thai traditional outfits than visiting the Queen Sirikit Museum of Textiles in Bangkok.

 The Queen herself is the creator of the Chut Thai dresses, and the museum is named after her to honor the Queen’s efforts to develop traditional dresses.
 This museum hosts various rooms inside the building, such as a library, a lecture hall, an education studio, and the first laboratory in Thailand dedicated to textile conservation.